zplizzi/pytorch-ppo/readme.md

 ## Installation and Usage

+Using uv is suggested.
+Simply prepend all commands with `uv run` and the dependencies should be setup properly.

-The key dependences are the OpenAI Gym and Pytorch.
+The key dependencies are the OpenAI Gym and Pytorch.
 It runs on CPU or CPU+GPU.
 For MuJoCo environments, you'll need that (proprietary) dependency also.

 You can run the code with by running `main.py` with any desired arguments, eg `main.py --env_name="LunarLander-v2" --model="mlp"`.

 You must make sure that the model type (`mlp` or `cnn`) matches the environment you're training on.

 It will default to running on CPU.
 To use GPU, use the flag `--device="cuda"`.
+To run on mac, use `--device="mps"`.

-I'd highly recommend using Weights and Biases for detailed logging. `pip install wandb`, and then use the flag `logger="wandb"`.
+I'd highly recommend using Weights and Biases for detailed logging.
+Use the flag `logger="wandb"`.

 All available arguments can be viewed by running `main.py --help`.